swyxio/brain/Intro.md

 _@canary API: `ReactDOM.unstable_createRoot`_
 _@next API: `ReactDOM.createRoot`_

-If you use this instead of `ReactDOM.render`, `ReactDOM.createRoot` automatically opts into Concurrent mode for your whole app.
+If you use this instead of `ReactDOM.render`, `ReactDOM.createRoot` creates Concurrent root for your whole app (yes, you can have multiple roots).
 For more info, see the separate Roots doc.

 ```js
 const container = document.getElementById('root');